HaozhouWang/postgres/contrib/diskquota/README.md

 # Overview
-disk_quota is an extension that provides disk usage enforcement for database objects in Postgresql.
+Diskquota is an extension that provides disk usage enforcement for database objects in Postgresql.
 Currently it supports to set quota limit on schema and role in a given database and limit the amount of disk space that a schema or a role can use.

-This project is inspired by Heikki's pg_quota project link(https://github.com/hlinnaka/pg_quota) and enhance it to support different kinds of DDL and DML which may change the disk usage of database objects.
+This project is inspired by Heikki's pg_quota project (link: https://github.com/hlinnaka/pg_quota) and enhance it to support different kinds of DDL and DML which may change the disk usage of database objects.

+Diskquota is a soft limit of disk uages.
+It has some delay to detect the schemas or roles whose quota limit is exceeded.
+Here 'soft limit' support two kinds of encforcement:  Query loading data into out-of-quota schema/role will be forbidden before query is running.
+Query loading data into schema/role with rooms will be cancelled when the quota limit is reached dynamically during the query is running.

 temp table??
 # Design
 Diskquota extension is based on background worker framework in Postgresql.
 There are two kinds of background workers: diskquota launcher and diskquota worker.

 There is only one laucher process per database cluster(i.e. one laucher per postmaster).
 Launcher process is reponsible for manage worker processes: Calling RegisterDynamicBackgroundWorker() to create new workers and keep their handle.
 Calling TerminateBackgroundWorker() to